danyalaytekin/frontend-global-toolkit/README.md

 > Shared front-end packages published via NPM

 The global toolkit contains front-end packages that can be used on all Springer Nature products.
-Packages can contain one or more of `css`, `javascript`, `templates`, `images`.
+Packages can contain one or more of `css`, `javascript`, `templates`, `images`, `tests`.
 Each package should have its own folder in `./packages`, which result in it being published to NPM using the `@springernature` scope.

 ### Writing a package